Difficult topics and moments

-- At the beginning of the semester, set up expectations for classroom etiquette (such as no interrupting, criticizing ideas rather than attacking people, knowing one another’s names, etc.), so that students trust one another and feel part of the learning community.
-Review these “ground rules” together periodically, particularly before discussions on sensitive topics.
+- At the beginning of the semester, set up expectations for classroom etiquette (such as no interrupting, criticizing ideas rather than attacking people, etc.), so that students trust one another and feel part of the learning community.
+Review these “group norms” or “agreements” together periodically, particularly before discussions on sensitive topics.

-- Take the time to build community – including knowing one another’s names and some connections between students in the course.
+- Take the time to build community – including knowing one another’s names and fostering connections between students in the course.

-- Choose interesting and informative readings or other preparatory materials that introduce a range of perspectives.
-Aim for more than two perspectives so that the students don’t fall into oversimplified polarities.
+- Choose interesting and informative readings, cases, or other preparatory materials that introduce a range of perspectives.
+Aim for more than two perspectives, when possible, so that the students don’t fall into oversimplified polarities.

 - Structure class discussions to insure that a variety of voices are heard.
-That might mean starting with smaller groups and assigning or randomly calling on a reporter for each group; doing circular exercises in which everyone speaks; using polling (student response systems).
+That might mean starting with smaller groups and assigning or randomly calling on a reporter for each group, doing circular exercises in which everyone speaks, or using polling (student response systems).

 - Consider a format like Deliberative Dialogue where a class systematically evaluates the pros and cons of at least 3 positions after agreeing upon ground rules.
 The National Coalition for Dialogue & Deliberation offers many options for dialogue and deliberation formats.